seanbrindley17/milestone-project-3-mk2/TESTING.md

 * My major issue is the filter sometimes not working, I have absolutely no idea why as the dates are stored the same way sometimes it works and sometimes it doesn't.
 Searching for a solution throws me ideas that a. don't make sense to me and b. don't work either.
     * The issue seems to be that it's sorting by the day correctly but ignoring month and year.
         * This was solved by implimenting datetime modules instead of strings, and then re entering the data I had inputted already.
-The errors appeared to be springing because there were still string inputs so even though I had originally got my code correct I was still getting errors.
-Once I realised this it was a relatively straightforward fix with a bit of Googling.
+The errors appeared to be springing because there were still string inputs in my entries from previous testing so even though I had originally got my code correct I was still getting errors.
+Once I realised this it was a relatively straightforward fix with a bit of Googling and removing the original entries.

 * Tried to include Materialize's footer on my Welcome page but couldn't get it to work properly and stick to the bottom.
     * I ended up fixing this by simply attaching the footer content to the card panel underneath the register and log in buttons.
+        * UPDATE: I tried the footer again but this time didn't use Materialize's own footer, I just used the footer semantic element and a bit of custom styling to get it to stick to the bottom.

 * When building the filter feature, I noticed that when I edited an entry it would be filtered separately to the other entries for reasons unclear to me.
     * I believe I fixed this by just simplifying the sorting code I had.
 Google had told me about datetime and how to convert dates into strings and vice versa so I tried that and it made the issue worse so I removed all that.
+        * UPDATE: As stated above, the issue was because of a mixture of string type dates and datetime type dates.
+Once I used all datetime dates it worked as expected.

 * In my style.css file at the top I've used the global selector `*` to apply my chosen font to all the text.
 The issue I had was that it wasn't applying to the Materialize selected options in my add and entry entry pages.
     * Again, a good Google search helped to find the exact css code I needed to target to change the font as well as the colour and that I had to use `!important` as well to get the changes to take effect.